George Yumnam

 About Me

-I am a postdoctoral fellow at the Stewart Blusson Quantum Matter Institute (SBQMI) at the University of British Columbia and an experimental condensed-matter physicist specializing in neutron and X-ray scattering.
-My research focuses on how spin, lattice, and crystal-field degrees of freedom hybridize and evolve under disorder, field, pressure, and chemical tuning—shaping magnetic excitations and emergent functionality in quantum materials.
+I am an experimental condensed-matter physicist and a postdoctoral fellow at the Stewart Blusson Quantum Matter Institute (SBQMI) at the University of British Columbia, Vancouver.
+My research uses neutron and X-ray scattering to study how spin, lattice, and crystal-field degrees of freedom couple to one another, and how this coupling evolves when a material is tuned by disorder, magnetic field, pressure, or chemical substitution.

 George Yumnam at a neutron scattering beamline